apetrone/blacksmith/README.md

 source_assets - root where the source assets can be found. compiled_assets - root where the 'final' version of the files will be placed tool_path - This can be a single string or list of strings to append to the PATH environment variable when executing tools
+NOTE: These paths are now RELATIVE to the specified configuration file.

 ## Tools
 Each tool is defined by name to have a list of commands that are executed (as if they were a batch or shell script).